stuerp/foo_midi/README.md

 * Bug Fix: Restored access to the Preferences page from the Decoding page in the Preferences dialog.
 * Improved: Tweaked the size of some of the labels of the Preferences dialog.
 * Improved: Added a message to re-open the Preferences dialog after any of the paths were changed.
 * Improved: Changed Shift-JIS detection in meta data.
-A copyright sign (©) was interpreted as Shift-JIS.
+A copyright sign (Â©) was interpreted as Shift-JIS.

 v2.8.1.0, 2023-05-01, *"A New Beginning...?
 Redux"*